-- The college does not assume responsibility for providing accommodations or services to students who have not identified themselves as having a qualifying disability. - 2.
-It is the student's responsibility to voluntarily disclose information regarding the nature and extent of their qualifying disability to a representative of our office. - 3.
-It is also the student's responsibility to inform faculty via letter from the office of the necessary accommodations at the beginning of each semester in order to receive accommodations throughout the semester. - 4.
-Students who encounter problems regarding accommodations should notify the Office of Disability Services immediately.
+1. The college does not assume responsibility for providing accommodations or services to students who have not identified themselves as having a qualifying disability.

+2. It is the student's responsibility to voluntarily disclose information regarding the nature and extent of their qualifying disability to the 504 Coordinator for students.

+3. It is also the student's responsibility to inform faculty of the accommodations by providing them with a copy of the Accommodation Letter given to the student when an intake is completed with the Office of Disability Services.
+The letter must be provided to the instructor at the beginning of each semester to receive accommodations throughout the semester.

+4. Students who encounter problems regarding accommodations should notify the Office of Disability Services immediately.